Skip to main content

 • License Fee

-• A $1,050 license fee, covering the four-year license term, for roadway or sidewalk dining, or $2,100 for both roadway and sidewalk dining.
+• A $1,050 license fee, covering the four-year license term, for roadway or sidewalk cafes, or $2,100 for both roadway and sidewalk cafes.

 • Revocable Consent Fee

-• An annual revocable consent fee paid each year in the four-year term that will be determined based on the location of your restaurant and the size of your outdoor dining setup.
+• An annual revocable consent fee paid each year in the four-year term that will be determined based on the location of your restaurant and the size of your outdoor dining cafe.

 Annual Revocable Consent Fee Rates: